Wesley Church History

 They soon outgrew the first chapel, and a second brick church, 47 ft x 57 ft, was built in 1841 on the corner of Collins Street & Queen Street.

-The organ installed in 1842, is now in the present church.
+The organ was installed in 1842 and is now in the present church.

 The present church

-Wesley Church in Lonsdale Street was opened on August, 1858.
-Daniel Draper insisted on an elegant gothic design, which was contrary to Methodist practice at the time.
+Wesley Church in Lonsdale Street was opened in August, 1858.
+Daniel Draper pushed for an elegant gothic design, in line with contemporary innovations in Methodist architecture.
 The architect was Joseph Reed, who also designed many notable buildings in Melbourne, including the Town Hall, the Public Library and the Exhibition Buildings, as well as Collins St Baptist Church, Scots Church and the Independent Church (now St Michael’s).
 The church and the surrounding historic buildings (Manse, Schoolhouse, Caretaker’s Cottage) were comprehensively restored with works completed in 2020.

 Moy Ling and the Gospel Hall

 Moy Ling was a young Chinese interpreter who converted to Christianity.
 With the support of Wesley Church he established a mission in Little Bourke Street in 1872, and opened a Gospel Hall in 1872.
-That Congregation outgrew its building has worshipped in Wesley Church for 50 years.
 Moy Ling was ordained by the Methodist Conference in 1877, and continued to minister for over 30 years.
+Gospel Hall faced the challenges of the racist White Australia Policy between 1901 and 1973, but when immigration reopened to the Chinese community in the 1970s the congregation grew rapidly once again.
+The Little Bourke Street chapel in Chinatown continues to be a hub of community life, and the Cantonese language worship service has been held in Wesley Church for over fifty years.

 By 1888, there were eight Biblewomen working in the inner city.